julianpeeters/polynomial/docs/readme.md

 # polynomial

-Polynomial functors in the style of [Niu and Spivak](https://topos.site/poly-book.pdf)
+Based on the polynomial functors as described in [Niu and Spivak](https://topos.site/poly-book.pdf)